jaywink/socialhome/README.md

 #### Configure

 Configuration is done via environment variables.
 For the meaning of them, look them up under files in `config/settings`.
-Values in `env_local` will be used automatically.
+Values in `env.local` will be used automatically.

     cp env.example env.local